Because it’s only intangible ideas, concepts, beliefs, fantasies that last. Stone crumbles. Wood rots. People, well, they die.

 Given the daytime abstention from sex, it’s likely threads from many different garments have been used for this purpose over the years.
 The final two pillars are the tithing zakat or alms tax given to charity and today in some Muslims states collected by law, and the prayerful salah, which is to be done five-times a day after ritual bathing, only in Arabic and always facing Mecca.

 As rough as this sketch of the historical narrative that has become the foundation of the modern Islamic faith is, there is still one page very noticeably absent.
 It concerns the time just before Mohammad fled Mecca.
 And it ties the fate of a city to the fate of Jews, Christians, and millions of others alive today.
-It explains why Muslims are forbidden from drinking wine, and it is where Christian martyrdom was reinterpreted from giving your life on the floor of a Roman coliseum to waging war on unbelievers in Christ’s name.
+It explains why Muslims are forbidden from drinking wine, and it’s where Christian martyrdom was reinterpreted from giving your life on the floor of a Roman coliseum to waging war on unbelievers in Christ’s name.
 Again it involves the archangel Gabriel, but this time also Jesus, Moses, Abraham, and a beast – half-jackass and half-donkey – that had somehow managed to sprout wings and fly.
+Seriously.

 One ancient, troubled, warswept city, host to all three Middle Eastern religions, has come to contain touchstones for Jews, Muslims, and Christians alike.
 And its stones would become a Wall, a Dome, and a Temple in a place that has delineated not just the wholeness of peace – but the oneness of violence – as no single city ever has.